 Dog Baby Teeth

-Dog baby teeth are also known as deciduous, milk, or puppy teeth and this first set of teeth starts appearing at about 3-4 weeks of age.
-At about one month of age puppies have 28 baby teeth and they will have these teeth until their adult teeth come in and push them out.
-Baby teeth are not meant to be permanent and should fall out when the adult teeth arrive between 3.5 and 7 months of age.
+Dog baby teeth are also known as deciduous, milk, or puppy teeth and this first set of teeth starts appearing at about three to four weeks of age.
+At about one month of age, puppies have 28 baby teeth and they will have these teeth until their adult teeth come in and push them out.
+Baby teeth are not meant to be permanent and should fall out when the adult teeth arrive between three and a half and seven months of age.

 Dog Adult Teeth

-Dogs have 42 adult or permanent teeth that should replace the baby teeth by about 7 months of age.
-Puppies will begin teething at about 3.5 to 4 months of age and will chew on items to help relieve the discomfort of the erupting adult teeth and loosen the baby teeth.
+Dogs have 42 adult or permanent teeth that should replace the baby teeth by about seven months of age.
+Puppies will begin teething at about three and a half to four months of age and will chew on items to help relieve the discomfort of the erupting adult teeth and loosen the baby teeth.
 As the adult teeth come in, the baby teeth are usually loosened and fall out on their own.
 Adult teeth should then last the entire life of your dog unless periodontal disease or trauma results in their loss.

 What Are Retained Baby Teeth in Dogs?